List of The Secret World of Alex Mack episodes

-The Secret World of Alex Mack is an American television series that ran on Nickelodeon from October 8, 1994, to January 15, 1998, replacing Clarissa Explains It All on the SNICK line-up.
+The Secret World of Alex Mack is an American television series that aired on Nickelodeon from October 8, 1994, to January 15, 1998.
 It also aired on YTV in Canada and NHK in Japan, and was a staple in the children's weekday line-up for much of the mid-to-late 1990s on the Australian Broadcasting Corporation.
 Repeats of the series aired in 2003 on The N, but it was soon replaced there.
 The series was produced by Thomas Lynch and John Lynch of Lynch Entertainment, produced by RHI Entertainment, Hallmark Entertainment, and Nickelodeon Productions and was co-created by Tom Lynch and Ken Lipman.